All Things Student Life for Fall Term

 Parking Decals

-All student vehicles must be registered with the Campus Safety office each academic year.
-If you have a vehicle on campus, you must purchase and display a new decal 2024–2025 on your vehicle by Monday, September 9.
-Students parking/operating unregistered vehicles on campus after 9/9 will be fined $250 and may lose on-campus vehicle privileges.
+All student vehicles must be registered with the Campus Safety office.
+If you have a vehicle on campus, you must purchase and display a permanent decal on your vehicle by Monday, September 8.
+Students parking/operating unregistered vehicles on campus after 9/8 may be fined $250, towed and or booted at the owners expense, and may lose on-campus vehicle privileges.

 2. The registration cost is $50/academic year.
 Students will be billed at the time of registration.

-3. Registration will be charged online.
+3. Registration will be charged to your student bill.
 Payments cannot be accepted at the Campus Safety Office.

 Students may ONLY park in

 • Students may park temporarily, 30 minutes or less, with the flashers on in a marked loading zone.
-If a vehicle is parked in a loading zone without the flashers on and/or in excess of 30 minutes, the vehicle will be ticketed.
+If a vehicle is parked in a loading zone without the flashers on and/or in excess of 30 minutes, the vehicle will be ticketed and may be towed.

 Temporary Permits